-A Health Check validates the following in an event mesh using one secure SMF connection on each event broker service:
+A Health Check validates the following in an event mesh using one secure Solace Message Format (SMF) connection on each event broker service:

 - Link status—To validate connectivity, Health Check pings each direction of the link between two event broker services, and records the time of the probe.